 Voibe vs Spokenly (2026): Developer Mode vs MCP Server, Lifetime vs Free + BYOK

-Voibe vs Spokenly head-to-head: two on-device Mac dictation peers with different opinions on developer features and pricing.
+Voibe vs Spokenly head-to-head: two Mac dictation peers with different opinions on developer features and pricing.
 Voibe lifetime $149 + Developer Mode; Spokenly Free + BYOK or Pro $9.99/mo + MCP.
 Different fits verdict.

 Voibe

-$9.90/mo, $89.10/yr, or $149 lifetime
+$7.50/mo, $59/yr, or $149 lifetime

 Pros

-- + Developer Mode for VS Code and Cursor with workspace file-name resolution ā zero-config voice-to-code
+- + Developer Mode for VS Code and Cursor with workspace file-name resolution โ zero-config voice-to-code

-- + $149 lifetime ā pays back versus Spokenly Pro in ~15 months, then keeps working forever
+- + $149 lifetime โ pays back versus Spokenly Pro in ~15 months, then keeps working forever

-- + No BYOK setup ā no API keys to manage, no provider accounts to create
+- + No BYOK setup โ no API keys to manage, no provider accounts to create

 - + Custom vocabulary as true dictionary injection for technical terms